Chemical Burns: Types, Complications, & Management

 4. Assess for specific injuries: eyes, airway, hair, nails, heart, kidneys.

-6. Once neutralised, treat similar to a thermal burn.
+6. Once neutralised, treat similarly to a thermal burn.

 There are specific exceptions to the "constant irrigation with water".
 These are:

-• Phenol is not water-soluble (apply polyethylene gylcol)
+• Phenol is not water-soluble (apply polyethylene glycol).

-• Diphoterine binds to acids, alkalis, vesicants many more substances.
+• Diphoterine binds to acids, alkalis, vesicants, and many more substances.

 Hydrofluoric Acid